 FAM Basis Disposition Information Section

-The journal entry that you need to record on your QuickBooks will depend on the category of the disposed item.
+The journal entry that you need to record on your QuickBooks Desktop depends on the category of the disposed item.

 Fix Asset sold for Gain